mykelalvis/FT/Traveller/WORKING/Mongoose/Mercenary.md

 A good mercenary is only as good as the equipment he is trained to use, and this book brings a host of new bits of gear for just that reason.
-Adhesive bandages, gyro-stabilized hip rigs, and anti- personnel airburst artillery rounds are just a few examples of the new and fantastic equipment this book unveils.
+Adhesive bandages, gyro-stabilized hip rigs, and anti-personnel airburst artillery rounds are just a few examples of the new and fantastic equipment this book unveils.
 With so many wonderful new toys to choose from, Player Characters might join a mercenary ticket just to get access to some of them!